The best free VPN in 2024

 If Windscribe's features are its biggest asset, its apps are its greatest downfall.
 On desktop, the client opens up as a very small window which extends in various ways to display the servers and the settings menu.

-It's easy enough to connect – just click the on/off button – but doing anything else is simply confusing.
+It's easy enough to connect – just click the on/off button – but doing anything else is confusing.
 There are tons of different layers in the menus, which can be a real pain if you just want to nip into the app to use a certain feature.
-Obviously, such a feature-rich product has to work out how to display everything, but just making an app with a bigger footprint would fix this.
+Obviously, a product with so many features has to work out how to display everything, but making an app with a bigger footprint would be the easiest way to fix this, rather than squashing everything into a tiny box.

 Final verdict